abhishekpaw/Gingle-Chat/Readme.md

 - signing up & signing in
 - setting up your profile info when signing in for the first time
 - updating your profile info
-- creating group messages
-- real-time chatting with your friends in direct messages and groups
+- real-time chatting with your friends in direct messages
 - sending images and other files in chats